 While the story has an inconsistent yet entertaining tone, the gameplay is just plain inconsistent.
 There are three types of main stages in the game, as well as another that merges two types together: You have the Boost gameplay of Modern Sonic, 2D gameplay with Classic Sonic, and slower-paced 3D stages with the Avatar (with some stages combining Modern Sonic and the Avatar in this weird amalgamation of stages).
 While they do run at a decent pace, the Switch version is technically the worst performing of the multiplatform releases, offering 30 FPS compared to the other versions’ 60.
 It’s not broken, and you do get the benefit of playing this on the go, but it isn’t as pretty as the other consoles.
 As such, the textures look a bit jagged and rough, and you can notice the difference when playing the game docked.
 While they’re not horrifyingly bad, the graphics might turn off players who want a silky smooth Sonic experience (not that the other versions will guarantee that, however).

 The main issue with Sonic Forces is that it doesn’t know how to control its speed levels.
 Modern Sonic levels are full of the blistering speed we’ve been used to since 2006, while the classic Sonic stages (which play like the Genesis era of Sonic the Hedgehog) are slow as molasses compared to the former.
-The modern stages are great, and I wish there were more of them, The Avatar stages are a mix of modern and classic styles, which I enjoyed the most, since they allow for elements of exploration within a stage as well as some sections of speed.
-You can also utilize gamebreaking weapons as the Avatar, which can range from a flamethrower to a cube that will turn all mook enemies into blocks which you can destroy for rings.
+The modern stages are great, and I wish there were more of them.
+The Avatar stages, on the other hand, are a mix of modern and classic styles, which I enjoyed the most, since they allow for elements of exploration within a stage as well as some sections of speed.
+You can also utilize game-breaking weapons as the Avatar, which can range from a flamethrower to a cube that will turn all mook enemies into blocks which you can destroy for rings.
 It was fun to abuse these powers, and I really enjoyed playing through them, even if I had to retry a couple of times due to the camera (which is serviceable, but does have the habit of lagging behind faster sections).

 However, while he played a big role in Sonic Generations, Classic Sonic seems really out of place, in the narrative and in gameplay.
-The placement of his stages are just weird and the pacing suffers immensely as a result; the physics aren’t enjoyable and Classic Sonic just slows down for now adequately explained reason on some ramps.
+The placement of his stages are just weird and the pacing suffers immensely as a result; the physics aren’t enjoyable and Classic Sonic just slows down for no adequately explained reason on some ramps.
 I tolerated the 2D stages in Generations, but I wasn’t thrilled to play them in Sonic Forces.
 Within the story, he shows up seemingly out of nowhere (though for those who completed Sonic Mania might connect how the two games are related due to his role).
 Even Tails has an odd attachment towards Classic Sonic after his universe’s Sonic apparently dies, so the chubbier hedgehog acts more of a rebound character than anything else.
 By the end of the game, his presence doesn’t really account for anything of value, so the whole “two Sonics” shtick seems a bit overplayed and trite in this case.

 Stages with Modern Sonic and the Avatar are also a bit disappointing, as they mesh both styles of the two in a weird mixture.
 I kept boosting by accident in tricky platform sections, which caused the duo to careen off a bottomless pit.
 However, whereas the Classic Sonic stages were unneeded, these stages were a mix of joy and disappointment.
 I didn’t mind their inclusion, and I wish the game had focused solely on the modern styles rather than taking a break with classic Sonic stages.
 The fact that the game is a little under three hours long with thirty stages makes me believe that the Classic Sonic stages were added to pad the game, but even if it were cut by a third, I’d probably enjoy the smoother pace that would have occurred had the classic stages been excised.

 Still, I can’t help but say I had a lot of fun with Sonic Forces, at times as much as Sonic Mania (though to be fair, I love the 3D games, so I could tolerate a lot more than the average fan).
 The music (like most Sonic games) is a treat here, and fans of electronic music and Eurobeat will find a few tracks to bob their head to.
-Of note is the main theme, Fist Bump: The song is sung by a member of Hoobastank, and it really emphasizes the theme of friendship in the game.
+Of note is the main theme, Fist Bump, which is sung by a member of Hoobastank and really emphasizes the theme of friendship in the game.
 It helps that the track is a pretty hard-rocking tune (and the first time it’s used in a Modern Sonic/Avatar stage, I had chills).
 When the game’s speed works, it’s a blast to play, and even made me feel giddy in a few sections.

 Sonic Forces may be a misstep from this year’s Mania, but it’s still an enjoyable title.
 While it suffers from a host of problems with pacing and performance, it still is worth a weekend rental with its surprisingly entertaining plot and great music.